devil-tamachan/freestyleai/README.md

 The MIT License (MIT)

-Copyright (c) 2014, devil.tamachan@gmail.com - Francesco Fantoni - Jarno Lepp辰nen
+Copyright (c) 2014, devil.tamachan@gmail.com - Francesco Fantoni - Jarno Leppänen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal